Kronuz/Xapiand/docs/_docs/reference-guide/aggregations.md

 sub-aggregation of another higher-level aggregation).

 {: .note .info}
-**_limits_**<br>
+**_Limits_**<br>
-Aggregations operate on the double representation of the data.
+Aggregations operate on the `double` representation of the data.
 As a consequence, the result may be approximate when running on longs whose absolute value is greater than 2^53.